 Step 5 – Enable action by removing barriers

-As soon as you have volunteers and teams working towards the new vision, the next key step, step 5, is to focus on removing as many barrier to their work and the change as possible.
+As soon as you have volunteers and teams working towards the new vision, the next key step is to remove as many barrier to their work and the change as possible.

 Friction is the enemy of change and must be fought.
-At this stage the change doesn’t have much momentum and if people can’t get things done, they may lose heart and stop trying to make change happen.
+At this stage the change doesn’t have much momentum.
+If people can’t get things done, they may lose heart and stop trying to make change happen.

-To help remove barriers leaders should try to remove bureaucracy (perhaps with bureaucracy busters) and other barriers and to empower and trust teams to drive the changes forward.
+To help remove barriers leaders should try to remove bureaucracy and other barriers.
+They should empower and trust teams to drive the changes forward.
+It might be worth considering bureaucracy busters.

 Step 6 – Generate short term wins